Feel the tropical vibes

 Add a twist to your garden and planters this year with tropical plants!
 We may not live among palm trees and coconuts, fellow West Coast Gardeners, but that doesn't mean we can't enjoy a bit of paradise all summer long.

 Many tropical plants can grow in container gardens and among our garden beds during the warmer months of the year.
 Take a look at some of our favourites, as well as growing tips, below.

 Giving Your Houseplants a Vacation

-Remember, they will probably need to be watered a lot more often out in the sun, so keep an eye on their H2O needs!
-We also suggest checking your plants for insects or pests regularly, so you don’t accidentally bring an unwanted houseguest inside in the fall.
+Remember, your plants will probably need to be watered a lot more often out in the sun, so keep an eye on their H2O needs!
+We also suggest checking your plants for insects or pests regularly, so you don't accidentally bring an unwanted houseguest inside in the fall.